 Verse 1: The opening words, "And at that time...," connect what is about to be revealed with what has just been revealed.
-We are made to ask, "At what time?" and to find the answer we must back up into chapter 11.
+We are made to ask, "At what time?" and to find the answer we must back up into Chapter 11.
 The final verse (45) speaks of someone of great power who would encamp between the sea and the "glorious holy mountain," but who would meet his end with no rescuer.
-Obviously, to know what "that time" is we must determine, if at all possible, who this ruler was, what this encampment was, and when it occurred.
+Obviously, to know what "that time" is we must determine, if possible, who this ruler was, what this encampment was, and when it occurred.

-I remind the reader that the book of Daniel is apocalyptic in nature, meaning that it contains much imagery and various figures, signs, and symbols.
-However, it also gives a rather detailed panorama of the sweep of the heathen empires from Daniel's time to some future point and the way God's exiled people would relate to them and be affected by them.
+I pause here long enough to remind the reader that the book of Daniel is apocalyptic in nature and contains much imagery, various figures, signs, and symbols.
+However, it also gives a rather detailed panorama of the sweep of the heathen empires from Daniel's time to some future point and how God's exiled people would relate to them and be affected by them.
 It is so detailed and explicit for the most part that the identities of the various empires and even rulers are generally identifiable.
-The principal reason for the revelation of these events was apparently to give hope to the beleaguered Jews of the captivity.
+The revelation of these things was made to Daniel to give hope to the beleaguered Jews of the captivity.
 As a captive, displaced people, they were all but hopeless.
 They wondered if God had completely forsaken them or if there was still the possibility that He would fulfill His promise of a new king of David's seed who would be given the eternal kingdom (2 Sam.
 7:12-16; 1 Chr.17:11-14).
-The meaning of Nebuchadnezzar's dream answered this question: In the fourth empire from Nebuchadnezzar's, God would set up His kingdom, which would stand evermore (2:31-44).
+The meaning of Nebuchadnezzar's dream answered this question: In the fourth empire from Nebuchadnezzar's, God would set up His kingdom which would stand evermore (2:31-44).

-In that dream and its interpretation (the kernel of the book) the first of these empires was Nebuchadnezzar's Babylon, in which Daniel lived.
+In the dream and its interpretation (the kernel of the book) the first of these empires was Nebuchadnezzar's Babylon, in which Daniel lived.
 The second was that of the Medes and Persians, which conquered and succeeded Babylon.
-The third was the Grecian Empire (referred to by name in 8:21; 10:20; 11:2, which overwhelmed Persia) under Alexander and his successors.
-The fourth was the Roman Empire (which rolled over the remnants of Alexander's once-mighty domain).
-In the days of those kings God would (and did) set up His everlasting kingdom (I have written at some length on Dan.
-2 [McClish, Daniel, 68-87]).
+The third was the Grecian Empire (referred to by name: 8:21; 10:20; 11:2, which overwhelmed Persia) under Alexander and his successors.
+The fourth was the Roman Empire (which rolled over the remnants of Alexander's once-mighty domain), in the days of whose kings God would (did) set up His everlasting kingdom.
 The message of the interpretation of this dream was one of marvelous hope for these downtrodden people.

 It is important to note that the time span covered by the book of Daniel is circumscribed and limited by events related to these four empires of Nebuchadnezzar's dream, the last of which was the Roman Empire.
-Although those mighty world empires seemed to be all-powerful and invincible at the apex of their power (with the Roman Empire the mightiest of all), as impossible as it seemed, God would still establish His kingdom which would have no successor (as indeed He did!).
+Although those mighty world empires seemed to be all-powerful and invincible at the apex of their power, with the Roman Empire the mightiest of all, as impossible as it seemed, God would still establish His kingdom which would have no successor (as indeed He did!).
 This would finally bring the relief and security to God's people for which they yearned.
-The point I want to keep before us is that just as the beginning point of Daniel's prophecy is identified as the Babylonian Empire, the ending point is also identified as sometime in the Roman Empire and no later.
+The point I want to keep before us is that just as the beginning point of Daniel's prophecy is identified as the Babylonian Empire, the ending point is also identified as sometime in the Roman Empire - and no later!